Thunivu: Plot

 Radha, a dreaded gangster, and his men plan a heist at "Your Bank", one of the biggest privately owned banks in Chennai, with the support of ACP Ramachandran.
 They plan to rob ₹500 crores on 21 May, coinciding with the Governor's party event at his residence.
-On the day of the heist, Radha and his men hijack the bank, only to discover that it is already hijacked by a mysterious man nicknamed Michael Jackson and his partner Kanmani.
-The commandos arrive inside the bank but get defeated.
-Jackson later makes a deal with Radha to help him rob ₹5000 crores, in exchange for a share of the money, for which Radha and his men reluctantly agree.
-When Radha finds that the bank locker contains only ₹1,510 crores, they decide to kill Jackson, only to be defeated.
+On the day of the heist, Radha and his men hijack the bank, only to find it already hijacked by a mysterious man nicknamed Michael Jackson and his partner Kanmani.
+The commandos enter the bank but are defeated.
+Jackson later makes a deal with Radha to help him rob ₹5000 crores in exchange for a share of the money, which Radha and his men reluctantly agree to.
+When Radha finds that the bank locker contains only ₹1,510 crores, he decides to kill Jackson but is defeated.

-Jackson insists that Antony alias Anto, a police constable, be the negotiator, much to Ramachandran's ire.
-He uses a voice changer of Michael Jackson, tricking the people and media into referring to him as Michael Jackson.
+Jackson insists that Constable Antony be the negotiator, much to Ramachandran's ire.
+He uses a voice changer to imitate Michael Jackson, tricking people and the media into referring to him as such.
 Ramachandran tries to kill Jackson with a sniper, only for him to make an explosion in a car parked near the bank using a bomb.
-With the events being leaked to the media, city commissioner Dayalan is called in to handle the situation.
-While inspecting the bank, Jackson finds explosives, disguised as fire extinguishers, and deduces that a third team has also entered the bank without him knowing.
-The police track a van where Kanmani is guiding Jackson, but Kanmani destroys the van and escapes.
+With the events being leaked to the media, Commissioner Dayalan is called in to handle the situation.
+While inspecting the bank, Jackson finds explosives disguised as fire extinguishers and deduces that a third team has also entered the bank without his knowledge.
+The police tracks a van that Kanmani is guiding Jackson in, but Kanmani destroys it and escapes.
 Ramachandran sends his men to trace Kanmani, but she kills them and exposes Ramachandran's involvement in the heist to Dayalan, who interrogates him.

-Ramachandran confesses that he along with his childhood friend Shyam, the Tamil Nadu Branch Head of Your Bank, planned the heist.
+Ramachandran confesses that he, along with his childhood friend Shyam, the Tamil Nadu Branch Head of Your Bank, planned the heist.
 Ramachandran tried hiring Jackson, who goes by the name "Dark Devil", for the job, but he refused.
-Ramachandran later hired Radha's gang for the job, without revealing that they would be killed after the heist.
+Ramachandran later hired Radha's gang for the job, planning to kill them after the heist.
 Radha and his gang join and assist Dark Devil after hearing Ramachandran's confession through bugs planted on Dayalan's base.
-Shyam flees from the police after they learn about his involvement but is captured by Kanmani.
+Shyam flees the police after they learn of his involvement, but Kanmani captures him.
 Meanwhile, Dayalan finds that Valavan was the one who wired and planted explosives in the drainage and begins to search for him.
 He also learns that Dark Devil and his team actually died a few months ago.
-Ramachandran tries to prove that Dark Devil is alive by detonating a dummy bomb only to get killed when the bomb turns out to be a real one and explodes after the wire in it gets detached.
+Ramachandran tries to prove that Dark Devil is alive by detonating a dummy bomb, only to be killed when the bomb turns out to be a real one and explodes after the wire in it gets detached.